Rtut654/AstroProblems/readme.txt

 There are three ways to make homogenuous data:

---zg: From '1' and '2' folder select only zg-objects with more than "hold" observations, from '4' folder take zg with more than "hold" observations.
+--zg: From '1' and '2' folder select only zg-objects , from '4' folder take zg with maximum amount of observations among all zg objects.
---zr: From '1' and '2' folder select only zr-objects with more than "hold" observations, from '4' folder take zr with more than "hold" observations
+--zr: From '1' and '2' folder select only zr-objects , from '4' folder take zr with maximum amount of observations among all zg objects
 --summ: From '2' folder select both zg and zr if min(zg,zr)> hold, from '4' folder select max(zg1,zg1), max(zr1,zr1) if min(max(zg1,zg1), max(zr1,zr1)) > hold.

 3) "homogen" and "homogen_summ" functions were made to process the files and make single dataframes with such homodenuous data.

 ------ Notebook-B ----------